Jack Strand

 short film

-I'm currently engaged, in my free time, on a short film with a colleague, centred on a strange encounter with Scottish mythological creatures, while out on a spot of mining, up north, sometime during the 2nd World War.
+I'm currently engaged, in my free time, on a short film with a colleague, centred on a strange encounter with Scottish mythological creatures, while out on a spot of mining, up north, sometime during World War II.
 I'm providing the boat for this particular expedition, and have developed it from scratch in blender using virtually all original assets.
+As it was a fairly shoestring budget, and limited in it's technical ambition I devised a way for the mechanics of the characters pushing mines into the sea to be fairly straight forward with the help of a sliding gantry system.
+As it happens, they actually used something like this in real life, only much larger and more elaborate.
+I also added null controls and rotational constraints to some of the objects like the doors, for example, to make things easier on the animators when the time comes to integrate the boat into scene and bring it to life.

 Get in touch if you think I could help you out